The IGOs, NGOs, and U.S. government agencies described below are key players in the global struggle against cyber crime.

 - United Nations Office of Drugs and Crime (UNODC)

 This office spearheads the UN's efforts to combat transnational crime, including cybercrime.
 In 2011 UNODC established an Open-Ended Inter-Governmental Expert Group to study cybercrime and the international community's response to it.
-Click on the following links to access documentation from Inter-Governmental Expert Group's meetings: first session (2011), second session (2013), third session (2017).
+Visit this page for summaries of the Inter-Governmental Expert Group's meetings, as well as links for downloading meeting records and related documentation.

 - Visit UNODC's Research page to access thematic reports on transnational crime.